 Weber grill is known for their iconic kettle grill.
 It’s been the mainstay of outdoor chefs the world around for decades, and as the grill market continues to evolve how does Weber plan on keeping up?

-When Weber announced their SmokeFire series of wood fired pellet grills, I was instantly excited.
+When the Weber SmokeFire series of wood fired pellet grills was announced, I was instantly excited.
 I first came to know Weber grills through my neighbor who uses only Weber grills in his backyard, and the smells wafting our way from his grills attract many a neighbor when he’s rolling smoke.

 I heard that Weber was going to be offering a wood fired pellet grill for the first time ever from my local Ace Hardware rep. We have grills in and out of service with them pretty regularly since we’re always testing grills here at the lab.
 He asked me if I had heard of Weber’s new pellet grill, and I thought he was rolling a different kind of smoke… (if you know what I mean.)

 I headed online and searched for any leaks of pictures or articles surrounding the new grill, and there was hardly anything to be found.
 There was a single picture of a leak from a hardware catalog ad that just said, “Smokefire” and I was instantly intrigued.

 Note: Some of the links in this article may be affiliate links.
 This doesn’t cost you any more than normal.
 Read our disclaimer for more info.

 Weber is known for their enameled exterior on almost all of their grills, and the Smokefire is no different.
 The outside looks like it’s been dipped in liquid black metal, and that finish miraculously just sticks to the outside of the grill.
 Okay, it’s enamel coated steel, but nonetheless, it’s impressive looking.

 The sides are double walled steel in a day where almost all grills have single wall steel throughout.
 There’s a handle on the left end for moving the grill around, and the wheels look to be up to the task to make things easy enough.